wangheda/ImageCaption-UnderFitting/README.md

 It will show the path to which it output the json.

 You may want to change `num_processes` and `gpu_fraction` to fit your GPU memory.
 You may see CUDA error if the number of processes is too large.

+# Validate

+Before validating your json result, you need to generate reference json file.
+Run

+    bash scripts/build_reference_file.sh

+Then, set the model name and checkpoint number in `eval.sh` and run:

+    bash eval.sh

+It will show and save the metrics.

 # Important notice